janmaaarc/ai-powered-furniture-page/README.md

 1. The user selects their desired furniture attributes from the form on the main page.
 2. Upon clicking "Generate," the application sends the form data as a JSON payload to a predefined webhook URL.
 3. The UI transitions to a loading state, displaying an animation while it awaits the response.
-4. A backend workflow (powered by a service like n8n) receives the data, processes it using an AI model, and returns an HTML snippet containing the generated design.
+4. A backend workflow (powered by n8n) receives the data, processes it using the Gemini AI model, and returns an HTML snippet containing the generated design.
 5. The frontend receives the HTML and dynamically injects it into the result container for the user to view.

 ## Getting Started